 Implementing a knowledge management lifecycle is not easy.
 It requires a lot of planning and execution, but it can be done successfully with a few key steps.
 In addition, it should be clearly defined in any knowledge management process implemented.

-Successful implementation of KM lifecycle requires key steps such as understanding the needs for KM in your organization; defining KM strategy; developing an implementation plan; selecting appropriate KM tools and technologies; implementing the technology; evaluating results and adjusting accordingly.
+Successful implementation of KM lifecycle requires key steps such as understanding the needs for KM in your organization; defining KM strategy; developing an implementation plan; selecting appropriate KM tools and technologies; implementing the technology; following up with the latest KM topics; evaluating results and adjusting accordingly.

 The first step is to select a methodology or framework to guide the knowledge management lifecycle.
 A popular methodology is the Knowledge Management Maturity Model (KMMM), which provides a structured approach to identifying, measuring, and improving an organization’s knowledge management best practices.

 Once a methodology is selected, the next step is to establish a baseline of the organization’s current knowledge management policy.
 This can be done through surveys, interviews, focus groups, or other research methods.

 After the baseline is established, the next step is to set goals and objectives for knowledge management improvement.
 Once these are in place, the organization can then develop and implement plans to improve its practices.

 These plans should be designed to address the specific needs of the organization and should be tailored to the organization’s culture, size, and structure.